Artificial Intelligence, Big Data & IoT

 Video clips on the AI Act

 The AI Act, adopted at EU level after harsh negotiations, was published at the Official Journal in summer.
-This Regulation is highly complex, while its significance and consequences might rival with those of the GDPR.
+Since, a first set of its dispositions already entered into application: the provisions on prohibited AI practices, as well as those on the scope of, and notions defined by, the Act.

+This Regulation is highly complex, while its significance and consequences might rival those of the GDPR.
 In essence, it provides a first legal definition of “AI systems” and “General-Purpose AI models” and regulates them based on the level of risk that they generate.
 Its material provisions contain fairly technical requirements and mix transversal and sectoral regulatory approaches.
 The Regulation also sets an enforcement framework, with heavy sanctions that can be imposed, and an impressive number of enforcement authorities.

 Our videos detail the major aspects of the Regulation, in a clear and accessible way.
 They are destined to lawyers, public authorities, developers of AI solutions, and businesses (SMEs and bigger companies alike) who seek to integrate AI tools within their operations.

-Our release schedule for videos 1-5:
+Our release schedule for videos 6-11:

-11 Shades of AI Act - EP 5
+11 Shades of AI Act - EP 9

 Previous episodes